 Greenwich Pollinator Pathway

-Mural Garden is Installed
+Mural Garden Installation

 Over 250 native shrubs, herbaceous plants, bulbs and vines were planted in a 300 square foot garden that was cleared of invasive ivy, Euonymus (Burning Bush) and grass.
 Plants were chosen that could withstand the dry conditions near the sidewalk and the shade of a north-facing exposure.